yfndev/ybudget/README.md

 - We use Convex Auth to manage sessions with JWT tokens and automatic token rotation
 - Sessions expire automatically and users need to re-authenticate after some time
 - Tokens are stored using httpOnly cookies, so JavaScript can't access them

+**📋 Threat Model:**
+For a comprehensive threat analysis including STRIDE analysis and our data flow chart have a look at our [Threat model](security/Threatmodel.md)

 ---